 The forests disappeared

-Since the early Middle Ages, the forests were cleared for agriculture, later even more to make room for the steadily growing population.
+Since the early Middle Ages, people cleared the forests for agriculture.
+Later on, they did so even more to make room for the steadily growing population.
 But all sense of balance got lost.
 In 1342, when the devastating St. Mary Magdalene’s flood swept over large parts of Europe, only 10-15% of the forests had remained.
 Despite the catastrophe, hardly anything changed during the following centuries, just think of the devastating quarries in the Siebengebirge.

 A European concern

 Today, Central Europe is a centuries-old cultural landscape, densely populated and densely built-up.
 Many animals and plants have disappeared forever, and we scarcely have primeval forests left.
 Today, it is a European concern to protect our remaining wilderness.

-On 3 February 2009, the European Parliament adopted the “European Parliament Resolution of 3 February 2009 on Wilderness in Europe”, in which it called on the European Commission, among other things, to establish a European definition of wilderness, to list the potential areas and to support the European Wilderness Society in managing these areas.
+On 3 February 2009, the European Parliament adopted the “European Parliament Resolution of 3 February 2009 on Wilderness in Europe”.
+It called on the European Commission, among other things, to establish a European definition of wilderness, to list the potential areas and to support the European Wilderness Society in managing these areas.

 The European Wilderness Society, based in Austria, is a non-profit European non-governmental organisation whose mission is to identify and certify Europe’s last wilderness, wild coasts, rivers, forests and islands and to support sustainable and eco-friendly marketing measures (nature tourism), in order to preserve the areas forever (source: German Wikipedia).

 Also in the Siebengebirge many paths lead into the wilderness.
 “Wilderness Siebengebirge” is an important concern of the VVS and the state of North Rhine-Westphalia.